 The quality of information directly influences its utility.
-Therefore, those conducting an assessment should consider the following factors before using such information:
+Therefore, those conducting an assessment should consider the following factors before using such information:9 conducting assessments.

-- Is the data relevant to the assessment question or issue being addressed? - Is it compatible with other relevant analyses? - Is it of an appropriate age?
+- Are the data relevant to the assessment question or issue being addressed? - Are the data compatible with other relevant analyses? - Are the data of an appropriate age? - Are the data of sufficient quality?

-Is it of sufficient quality?
-Consider its accuracy, completeness, data collection, handling, and analysis methods.
+Consider the accuracy, completeness, data collection, handling, and analysis methods prior to

-The reader is encouraged to make the results of their assessment publicly available so that others may benefit and build upon it.
+We strongly encourage those conducting watershed, reach, or site assessments to make the results of their work publicly available so that others may benefit and build upon them.